FAQs

 1x1.png

-Tether tokens exist as digital tokens built on several leading blockchains, including Algorand, Avalanche, Bitcoin Cash’s Simple Ledger Protocol (SLP), Ethereum, EOS, Liquid Network, Omni, Polygon, Tezos, Tron, Solana and Statemine.
-These transport protocols consist of open source software that interface with blockchains to allow for the issuance and redemption of Tether tokens.
+Tether Tokens exist as digital tokens built on several leading blockchains, including Algorand, Celo, Cosmos, Ethereum, EOS, Liquid Network, Solana, Tezos, Ton, and Tron.
+These transport protocols consist of open source software that interface with blockchains to allow for the issuance and redemption of Tether Tokens.
+For a full list of supported blockchains and protocols, please see our Supported Protocols Page.

-Every Tether token is 100% backed by our reserves, which includes traditional currency and cash equivalents, and may include other assets and receivables from loans made by Tether to third parties.
+Every Tether token is 100% backed by Reserves, which includes traditional currency, cash equivalents, and other assets, including receivables from loans made by Tether to third parties.

-The Tether platform is fully reserved when the sum of all Tether tokens in circulation is less than or equal to the value of our reserves.
-Through our Transparency page, anyone can view both of these numbers on a daily basis.
+The Tether platform is fully reserved when the sum of all Tether Tokens in circulation is less than or equal to the value of our Reserves.
+Through our Transparency page, anyone can review information about both of these numbers at any time.
+Please see "How often does Tether provide its transparency information?" for more information.

-Tether tokens are referred to as stablecoins because they offer price stability as they are pegged to a fiat currency.
-This offers traders, merchants and funds a low volatility solution when exiting positions in the market.
+Tether Tokens are referred to as stablecoins because they offer price stability as they are pegged to a fiat currency.
+This offers users a low volatility solution when utilizing digital currencies.

 View industry supporters.

-Tether tokens (USD₮) are created by having multiple Tether private authorisation keys sign and broadcast creation transactions on the specific blockchain.
-These new tokens are “authorised but not issued”, meaning that these USD₮ are stored in Tether’s treasury and not in circulation until issued in response to market demand.
+Tether Tokens are created by having multiple Tether private authorization keys sign and broadcast creation transactions on the specific blockchain.
+These new tokens are "authorized but not issued", meaning that these USD₮ are stored in Tether’s treasury and not in circulation until issued.
+Tether Tokens are “issued” when they are transferred out of Tether’s treasury, which may be to a customer who purchases these through tether.to.

-Tether’s multi-signature (or multi-sig) model prevents a single person from issuing USD₮ on their own, which would represent a single point of failure and a security risk.
+Tether’s multi-signature (or multi-sig) model protects against a single person from authorizing Tether Tokens on their own, which would represent a single point of failure and a security risk.

-Tether tokens are new assets that move across the blockchain just as easily as other digital currencies.
+Tether Tokens are new assets that move across the blockchain just as easily as other digital currencies.
 Tether currencies are not money, but are digital tokens formatted to work on blockchains.
-Tether tokens hold their value at 1:1 to the underlying assets.

 Tether is built on top of the revolutionary and cryptographically secure open blockchain technologies and adheres to strict security and global government laws and regulations.

-All Tether tokens are pegged at 1-to-1 with a matching fiat currency (e.g., 1 USD₮ = 1 USD) and are backed 100% by Tether’s reserves.
-As a fully transparent company, we publish a daily record of our bank balances and the value of our reserves.
+All Tether Tokens are pegged at 1-to-1 with a matching fiat currency (e.g., 1 USD₮ = 1 USD) and are backed 100% by Tether’s Reserves.
+As a fully transparent company, we typically publish daily the information about Tether Tokens in circulation and quarterly information about our Reserves on the Transparency pages.
+Please see "How often does Tether provide its transparency information?" for more information.

-Tether tokens can be securely stored, sent and received across the blockchain and are redeemable for cash (the underlying pegged asset) pursuant to Tether Limited’s terms of service.
+Tether Tokens can be securely stored, sent and received across a blockchain and are redeemable for fiat currency (the underlying pegged asset) pursuant to Tether's terms of service.

-Tether tokens (USD₮) that are “authorised but not issued” are tokens that are created on a blockchain and sitting in Tether’s treasury.
-As these tokens have not been issued, these tokens are not counted as part of the total market capitalization of USD₮.
+Tether Tokens that are “authorized but not issued” are tokens that are created on a blockchain and sitting in Tether’s treasury.
+As these tokens are not in circulation, these tokens are not counted as part of the total market capitalisation of the applicable Tether token.

-“Issued” USD₮ are authorised tokens that have been sold and issued to Tether’s customers and in actual circulation.
-“Issued” USD₮ are fully backed by Tether’s reserves.
+“Issued” Tether Tokens are authorized tokens that are in actual circulation, including those sold and issued to Tether’s customers.
+“Issued” Tether Tokens are fully backed by Tether’s Reserves.

-Inventory replenishment is the process of creating new USD₮ that are stored in Tether’s treasury inventory as “authorised but not issued” USD₮.
-These tokens are not part of the total market capitalization of USD₮, as they have not been issued or released into circulation yet.
+Inventory replenishment is the process of creating new Tether Tokens that are stored in Tether’s treasury inventory as “authorized but not issued” Tether Tokens.
+These tokens are not part of the total market capitalisation of the applicable Tether token, as they have not been issued or released into circulation yet.

-You can find further information in Paying with Tether
+You can find further information in Pay with Tether

 Yes.
 Tether’s platform is built to be transparent at all times.
-All Tether tokens are backed 100% by Tether’s reserves.
+All Tether Tokens in circulation are backed 100% by Tether’s Reserves.

 View more transparency information.

-Tether tokens (USD₮) are sometimes burned to reduce the number of outstanding tokens existing on a specific blockchain.
+Tether Tokens are sometimes burned to reduce the number of authorized tokens existing on a specific blockchain.

-These outstanding tokens could be from a customer’s redemption of their USD₮ holdings for fiat currency.
-These redeemed and returned USD₮ could alternatively be held by Tether’s treasury (thus out of circulation and not part of the total market capitalization), ready for future issuance only in response to new market demand.
+These authorized tokens could be from a customer’s redemption of their Tether token holdings for fiat currency.
+These redeemed and returned Tether Tokens could alternatively be held by Tether’s treasury (thus out of circulation and not part of the total market capitalization), ready for future issuance.

-“Authorised but not issued” USD₮ are required to keep the entire creation and issuance process as secure as possible.
-There is a need to balance the security risks to Tether’s private keys and catering to new market demand for USD₮.
+“Authorized but not issued” Tether Tokens are required to keep the issuance process as secure as possible.
+There is a need to balance the security risks to Tether’s private keys and catering to new customer demand for Tether Tokens.

-By creating “authorised but not issued” USD₮, Tether limits the number of times Tether’s signers need to access their authorisation private keys, thereby reducing their exposure to security threats.
+By creating “authorized but not issued” Tether Tokens, Tether limits the number of times Tether’s signers need to access their authorization private keys, thereby reducing their exposure to security threats.

-With “authorised but not issued” USD₮ stored in Tether’s treasury (and not in circulation or part of Tether’s market capitalization), Tether can issue these USD₮ as soon as new customer funds are received.
-This ensures that every USD₮ issued is 100% backed by Tether’s reserves.
+Where “authorized but not issued” Tether Tokens are stored in Tether’s treasury and are not in circulation or part of the market capitalization, of Tether Tokens.
+Those Tether tokens can be issued by Tether as soon as new customer funds are received.

 A new user can begin the registration process by filling in their personal details on the Tether sign up page here